 Aerating the lawn during this period can also repair areas of grass that have been worn over the course of the summer.

-Finally, treat your garden with a slow-release autumn fertiliser to keep your grass protected as temperatures drop and help your lawn endure the colder weather.
+Finally, treat your garden with a slow-release autumn fertiliser to keep your green grass protected as temperatures drop and help your lawn endure the colder weather.

 Request a FREE Lawn Survey